remarcmij/JavaScript-1/week3/lecture-script.md

 ### Returning a function

 The return value of a function can be any expression, including a function expression.
 This is often done to take advantage of **_closures_**.
 Closures will be covered in a later JavaScript module.
-Here is an example.
+But here is an example.

 ```js
 // 15-returned-function.js